 Figure 5.1 demonstrates that a driver approaching the proposed sign, who glances towards it, can instantaneously recognise vehicles changing lanes or braking ahead of them as colour changes, light changes and movement changes all would occur in the immediate forward field of view.
 There would be no impact on driver reaction times due to the sign.
 Based on the prevailing traffic conditions, there would be limited need to react in any case as flow is generally uninterrupted in this location.

-Distances measured in Nearmap. /Sign location is indicative, not to scale and for illustration purposes only.
-Figure 5.1:In-vehicle sightlines along City West Link westbound
+1Distances measured in Nearmap.

+Figure 5.1: In-vehicle sightlines along the City West Link eastbound

 5.5 Compliance Assessment

 5.5.1 Industry and Employment SEPP Schedule 5